jrvieira/juzt/README.md

 let ee = false
 try { a + b } catch (err) { ee = err }
-juzt.test('this should not be an error', ee instanceof Error)
+juzt.test('is this an error? (no! this test will fail)', ee instanceof Error)

 // these tests will throw an error: